- What are the general requirements?

 However, non-EEA nationals from both visa required and non-visa required countries must provide sufficient supporting documentation upon arrival to Ireland.

 This must be presented to an immigration officer at the border.
+Our team of experts can provide the same advice as an immigration lawyer.

 Can IAS help me with my Long Stay (Join Family) Visa application?